-We have conducted bench tests of the Mote-Wake PCB.
-When used to wake the microcontroller in response to vibration, its power consumption is $16.5 \mu W$.
-We have successfully used in-system programming of Mote-Wake's nonvolatile Maxim MAX5435LEZT-T potentiometers to vary the event interrupt triggering threshold across a wide range of voltages.
-Measurements of the MICA2 in different power states [5], and the impact of the Mote-Wake board upon the amount of time spent in each power state, indicate that the combined long-term average power consumption of the MICA2 processor/radio board, the MDA300 data acquisition board, the Mote-Wake board, and the sensors, in the ACM application, will be reduced from 29.8 mW to 121.8 μW by using the Mote-Wake implementation of lucid dreaming, i.e., battery life will be increased from 10.91 days to seven years.
+We have conducted tests of the Shake 'n Wake printed circuit board.
+When used to wake the microcontroller in response to vibration, its power consumption is $16.5 \,\mu\text{W}$ .
+We have successfully used in-system programming of Shake 'n Wake's non-volatile Maxim MAX5435LEZT-T potentiometers to vary the event interrupt triggering threshold across a wide range of voltages.
+Measurements of the MICA2 in different power states [5], and the impact of the Shake 'n Wake board upon the amount of time spent in each power state, indicate that for the ACM structural integrity monitoring application, the combined long-term average power consumption of the MICA2 processor-radio board, the MDA300 data acquisition board, the Shake 'n Wake board, and the sensors will be reduced from 29.8 mW to $121.8 \mu \text{W}$ by using the Shake 'n Wake implementation of lucid dreaming, i.e., battery life will be increased from 10.91 days to seven years.
 In other words, battery life will be limited only by the shelf life of the batteries.
+Moreover, the use of energy scavenging begins to merit consideration.